 If you don't know the exact address you can search for points of interest in Oakville.
 You can also search for an intersection (e.g., Trafalgar Road and Upper Middle Road), or you can drag the Start Point and/or End Point (with the pin) around on the map.

 Yes, you can change your planning preferences and plan your route by best route, fewer transfers and less walking.
-Hover over the search fields box in the top left corner of Google Maps, more trip suggestions will appear.
-Click on "Route options" or "More options and times" in the search fields box to change your planning option.
+Click the "Back" arrow in the top left corner of Google Maps, and click on "Options" in the search fields box to change your planning option.

 You will often receive more than one suggested route as this is the way Google works.
 Because GO Transit also operate through Oakville, GO Transit options may come up as one of the first choices.
 Routes may vary in trip length, departure and arrival times, cost or the amount of walking involved.
 The first suggestion may not be the most suitable, so see what else it suggests by clicking on each.
 Icons appear to the left of each description showing what modes of transportation are involved.
 Clicking on each item will show detailed information about the suggested route, including the amount of walking, and the time required for transfers.

 Google Transit uses a complex system to determine the best three options for a search or query.
 This process (officially called an algorithm) considers factors such as minimum travel time, minimum number of transfers and minimum walking distance/time.
 It is meant to be a tool to help customers access schedule information.

 Real time information is not yet available on the trip planner.
 The times provided are the scheduled times found on the schedules and maps page.
 This also means that temporary detours and service disruptions are not reflected in the trip results.
 Arrive early to ensure that you do not miss your bus.
 Please check our news and service updates page for service changes.